 - 1. Participants must be official members of the school and cheerleading team (not program) they are representing and meet all of their school's eligibility requirements.
 The official NCA Eligibility Form must be submitted prior to the competition. - 2.
 Length of routine can be NO LONGER THAN FORTY-FIVE (45) SECONDS.
-The following penalties will apply for the routine going over the time limit: - a.
-1 5 seconds over time will result in a .5 deduction - b.
-6 or more seconds over time will result in a 1.0 deduction - 3.
+The following penalties will apply for the routine going over the time limit: - 3.
+1 5 seconds over time will result in a .5 deduction - 4.
+6 or more seconds over time will result in a 1.0 deduction - 5.
 The routine should be performed to music.
-Music must comply with Varsity Music copyright guidelines. - 4.
+Music must comply with Varsity Music copyright guidelines. - 6.
 Each participating couple should provide one spotter.
 Only one spotter may be on the mat as needed to make the stunt legal.
 Spotter may not assist with performance.
 Spotter may not touch or assist any stunts.
-In the event a spotter touches or assists a stunt a 2.0 deduction will be assessed per occurrence (exception: may assist in dismounts or drops when mandated by USA Cheer Guidelines).
+In the event a spotter touches or assists a stunt a 2.0 deduction will be assessed per occurrence (exception: may assist in dismounts or drops when mandated by USA Cheer Guidelines). - 7.
+The routine and music must be suitable for family viewing.
+Violations will result in a 2.0 deduction or disqualification. - 8.
+A participant may take part in only ONE (1) partner stunt Routine. - 9.
+A participant may only compete with the partner with whom they qualified. - 10.
+Participants MUST follow the USA Cheer College Cheerleading Safety Rules. - 11.
+Must follow previously stated Uniform Requirements.